-Videotapes on School Buses
+Digitally Recorded Cameras on School Buses

-The Board of Education has installed video cameras on school buses to monitor student behavior.
-If a student misbehaves on a bus and his/her actions are recorded on a videotape, the tape will be submitted to the Principal and may be used as evidence of misbehavior.
+The Board of Education has installed digitally recorded cameras on school buses to monitor student behavior.
+If a student misbehaves on a bus and his/her actions are recorded, then the recording will be submitted to the Principal and may be used as evidence of misbehavior.